SaadMughal14/SaadMughal14/README.md

 Full-Stack Engineer and AI Systems Architect with 5+ years of experience spanning e-commerce, production-grade web applications, and AI-driven platforms.
 Founder of **Operator Control Systems** (industrial AI, HMI/SCADA, Zero Trust) and **Batch Systems** (premium web experiences for global clients).
 Delivered 13+ AI systems and 8+ high-performance web products.

-- 🔭 **Currently working on:** New client projects at Batch Systems and Operator Control Systems, plus AI automation tooling (Agency OS, LinkedIn Content Formatter).
+- 🔭 **Currently working on:** New client projects at Batch Systems and Operator Control Systems, plus AI automation tooling.
 - 🌱 **Currently learning:** Advanced Framer Motion and GSAP/ScrollTrigger patterns, and event-driven architecture for real-time apps.
 - 👯 **Looking to collaborate on:** AI-first SaaS products or visually complex, full-stack web applications.
 - 💬 **Ask me about:** LLM orchestration and agentic workflows, HMI/SCADA and industrial AI, or turning Figma designs into live code.